 This course will trace the development of the American cinema from the turn of the century to the 1990's.
 We will study four major periods: the silent film, the transition to sound, the studio system, and the contemporary film.
 We will examine representative films and directors from each of these periods, and we will also discuss the key political, economic, technological developments that influenced the evolution of American cinema.
-Prerequisite: EN 102 modern life; in what sense each of these directors can be considered a true auteur; the major technical and creative contributions each has made to modern filmmaking; and how each redefines many traditional forms such as war, suspense, detective, gangster, and comedy genres.
+Prerequisite: EN 102 of modern American cinema.
+The course will examine each director via close visual analysis and discussion of representative films.
+The course will focus on several key themes: the directors' distinctive vision of modern life; in what sense each of these directors can be considered a true auteur; the major technical and creative contributions each has made to modern filmmaking; and how each redefines many traditional forms such as war, suspense, detective, gangster, and comedy genres.
 Prerequisite: EN 102.